Selecting companion plants that thrive with carrots can help ward off pests and diseases and prevent other garden troubles.

 Mustard and Buckwheat

-Brown mustard and buckwheat both can help prevent wireworms if you plant them before your carrot crop is in.
+Brown mustard and buckwheat can help prevent wireworms if you plant them before your carrot crop is in.

 Catnip and Mint